mobilevoid/hambbs/README.md

 - User signup and login
 - Forums with threads and replies
-- File attachments on posts with encrypted gzip compression
+- File attachments on posts with gzip compression (no encryption)
 - SQLite database via SQLAlchemy
 - Simple web interface using Bootstrap
 - Synchronization API and CLI tools